camielverdult/APC-randomness/README.md

 Let's put this into an example where we can understand why random numbers are so important; If we want to use the internet securely, we need to generate numbers used for encrypting and decrypting data between two people (or two servers) on the internet.
 If the method of generating these random numbers used to encrypt our data is flawed (or easily to reverse), people (or, again, servers) could steal crucial data like credit card information, medical data or our most private secrets.
 This is of course not what we want and why we don't use pseudo-random number generators where real randomness is critical.

-Instead of using pseudo-random random number generators, we use cryptographically strong random number generators.
+Instead of using pseudo-random random number generators, we use cryptographically strong random number generators, or CSPRNG for short.
 Cryptographically strong random number generators can generate numbers just as a pseudo-random number generator can, but a pseudo-random number generator cannot generate the same quality of random numbers as a cryptographically strong number generator could.
+Most of these CSPRNGs obtain their original seed from the operating system's randomness API, which ensures a high entropy.
+The CSPRNG is also often re-seeded to avoid hackers from being able to obtain the original seed by means of reverse engineering.
+With these methods the CSPRNG closely approaches true randomness and is safe enough to be used in high-end encryption.

 ## Hardware random number generators

-Since in the field of programming we're bound to computer's logic and algorithms, generating true random numbers is near impossible.
+We have come a long way from the linear congruential engine and have almost achieved true randomness.
+However, since in the field of programming we're bound to computer's logic and algorithms, generating true random numbers is near impossible.
 To achieve true randomness, we need move over to hardware, and even step into the realm of quantum physics.

 Hardware random number generators generally make use of a transducer to convert an aspect of a physical phenomenon to an electrical signal, an amplifier to increase the random fluctuations to a measurable level, and an analog to digital converter to convert the signal to a digital value, so it can be used in further processing by digital devices.
 The two most used types of phenomena in hardware RNGs are quantum mechanics at atomic or subatomic level and thermal noise(which has part of its origin in the quantum field).

-Quantum mechanics states that the nuclear decay of atoms is fundamentally random and cannot be predicted.
+Measuring the fluctuations in these processes and using them to generate sequences of numbers, we can finally achieve true randomness.

 ### Sources